terrapower/armi/doc/requirements/srsd.rst

 #.
 The ``database`` package is used to restart runs, analyze results, and determine when changes are introduced to otherwise identical cases in ARMI.
 The ``database`` package is considered high risk.
 #.
 The ``report`` package is one of many tools available for viewing case details and is intended purely for developer or analyst feedback on run specifications and results, not as a means of altering the run.
 Thus the ``report`` package is low risk.
 #.
 The ``blueprints`` package interprets user input into an ARMI reactor model.
 If done incorrectly, ARMI simulations would be unreliable and inaccurate.
-ARMI is used for informing core designs, engineering calculations, and safety bases; therefore, the bluperints package is considered high risk.
+ARMI is used for informing core designs, engineering calculations, and safety bases; therefore, the ``bluperints`` package is considered high risk.
 #.
 The ``settings`` package contains a substantive amount of the run's definition.
 Problems in the settings system can invalidate runs.
 If a user supplies one piece of input, say the setting value that dictates which reactor-defining loading blueprints files to use, and the system performs misleadingly then any subsequent analysis would be invalidated.
 As this is the principle system of user interaction with ARMI, poor system design choices would aggravate the user experience and decrease user engagement.
 Fortunately, the errors are easily traced and replicated as the system itself is not complicated.
-Therefore, the settings package is considered high risk.
+Therefore, the ``settings`` package is considered high risk.
 #.
 The ``operator`` package is paramount to every facility the code offers, affecting every aspect of design.
-Thus, the data model modules are high risk.
+Thus, the ``operator`` packages is high risk.
 #.
 The ``fissionProductModel`` package has substantial impact on the results of the neutronic calculations that affect the plant design.
 Thus, it falls under the **high risk** impact level.
 #.
 The ``reactor`` package contains the majority of state information throughout a case.
 Issues in it
 could propagate and invalidate results derived from ARMI to perform design and analysis.
 Therefore, the ``reactor`` package is considered *high risk*.
 #.
 The ``nucDirectory`` package contains nuclide-level information including names, weights, symbols, decay-chain, and transmutation information.
 This information is used for converting mass fractions to number densities, and identifying specific nuclides to be used in used in performing flux and burn-up calculations.
-Therefore, the nucDirectory package is considered high risk.
+Therefore, the ``nucDirectory`` package is considered high risk.
+#.
+The ``nuclearDataIO`` package is used to read and write nuclear data files which are used as input to global flux solvers, and eventually input into safety calculations via reactivity coefficients.
+Therefore, the ``nuclearDataIO`` package is considered high risk.

 --------------------